hobediente/Recipe_Recommender_System_Project/README.md

 - Run and test more queries with different distance metrics
 - Add more recipes to df (esp.
 'High-Protien')
 - Explore deploying with Flask

+* For more about HEOM meteric visit https://towardsdatascience.com/the-proper-way-of-handling-mixed-type-data-state-of-the-art-distance-metrics-505eda236400